 In order to get more information regarding the setup of a DSN, check the Denodo Platform documentation.

-When creating a denodo compatible connection string, we must consider that the driver field has to be ignored as this is specified in the connector itself.
+When creating a Denodo-compatible connection string, we must take into account that the Driver field must be omitted, as this will be transparently set at connection time by the connector itself.

 Server=<Server name>;DATABASE=<Database name>;PORT=<Port number>